 Here, we would refer to the leaves and stalks of the plant as "coriander" while the the seeds are called "coriander seeds."
 Basically, the word "cilantro" does not exist in the UK.

 In the US, the leaves and stalks of the plant are referred to as "cilantro," while the seeds are referred to as "coriander."

-In India, the herb is extremely popular in cooking, it is referred to as something different-sounding altogether — "dhania" (just to further confuse the issue!)
+In India, where the herb is extremely popular in cooking, it is referred to as something different-sounding altogether—"dhania" (as if the issue needed further confusion!).

 Confused?
 Hardly Surprising!